JesseBonanno/IndeterminateBeam/README.md

 [![Documentation Status](https://readthedocs.org/projects/indeterminatebeam/badge/?version=main)](https://indeterminatebeam.readthedocs.io/en/main/?badge=main)
 [![Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/JesseBonanno/IndeterminateBeam/blob/main/indeterminatebeam/simple_demo.ipynb)

 IndeterminateBeam is a Python Package aiming to serve as a foundation for civil and structural engineering projects in Python.
-The module can also serve as a standalone program and is useful for determining:
+The module can also serve as a stand-alone program and is useful for determining:

   - reaction forces for indeterminate beams
-  - Internal forces for indeterminate beams (shear, bending, axial)
+  - internal forces for indeterminate beams (shear, bending, axial)
-  - deflection of the beam due to resulting forces
+  - deflections of beams due to resulting forces
-  - axial force, shear force, and bending moment diagrams
+  - axial force, shear force, bending moment and deflection diagrams.

 The package documentation can be accessed [here](https://indeterminatebeam.readthedocs.io/en/main/).

 ## Statement of Need

-In the civil and structural engineering industry in-house software generally consists of numerous standalone excel files.
-Although the excel files can often be greatly valueable once created, they are often created from scratch with difficulty in making use of previous excel projects.
+In the civil and structural engineering industry in-house software generally consists of numerous stand-alone spreadsheet files.
+Different spreadsheet files often share similar engineering calculations, but the programming style of these spreadsheets does not allow for an easy way to reliably share these calculations.

-Python can be utilised to combat this problem, allowing for the adoption of previous work as a python module.
+Python can be utilised to address this problem, allowing for the adoption of previous work as a Python module.
 This will allow for in-house engineering software to be more uniform, readable, manageable, and reliable.

-Although there are many websites that allow for solving indeterminate beams, there are no well documented python packages.
+The demand for such a calculation module in the engineering industry can be observed with the existence of many websites that perform such a calculation.
+Examples of such websites are included in Table 1.
+Most of these websites require payment for full access to the software and only displays a graphical user interface, preventing the creation of higher order engineering programming projects.

 This python package was heavily inspired by [simplebendingpractice](https://github.com/alfredocarella/simplebendingpractice), a module created by [Alfredo Carella](https://github.com/alfredocarella) of the Oslo Metropolitan University for educational purposes.
 The beambending module, although well documented, can only solve for simply supported beams.
 The full documentation for this project can be found [here](https://alfredocarella.github.io/simplebendingpractice/index.html).